Deciding When And When Not To Sue

 If you're having trouble coming up with a definitive answer to these questions, it may not be the best idea to pursue a lawsuit that can take several months, when there's little discernible benefit from doing so.

-However, in many cases, these answers are much easier to come up with after speaking with an experienced personal injury attorney in South Bend.
+However, in many cases, these answers are much easier to come up with after speaking with a personal injury attorney in South Bend, IN.

 In most cases, your attorney won't get paid unless you do, so you can count on them to be honest with you about the feasibility of pursuing your case.